Approaches to the Navier-Stokes Problem

 Major programs in critical-space regularity:

-- Koch-Tataru (2001): Global well-posedness for small data in $\text{BMO}^{-1}$, the largest critical space where the bilinear estimate $\|\mathbb{P}\nabla \cdot (u \otimes v)\|_{\text{BMO}^{-1}} \lesssim \|u\|_{\text{BMO}^{-1}} \|v\|_{\text{BMO}^{-1}}$ holds.
-This is essentially optimal for perturbative methods.
+- Koch-Tataru (2001): Global well-posedness for small data in $\text{BMO}^{-1}$, a critical space where the bilinear estimate $\|\mathbb{P}\nabla \cdot (u \otimes v)\|_{\text{BMO}^{-1}} \lesssim \|u\|_{\text{BMO}^{-1}} \|v\|_{\text{BMO}^{-1}}$ holds.
+This is among the sharpest known results for perturbative methods.

-- Gallagher-Koch-Planchon (2013): Profile decomposition for Navier-Stokes in $\dot{H}^{1/2}$.
+- Gallagher-Koch-Planchon (2013): Profile decomposition approach to the $L^\infty_t L^3_x$ Navier-Stokes regularity criterion.
 Any sequence of solutions with bounded critical norm has a subsequence decomposing into asymptotically decoupled profiles.

 Harmonic analysis and Littlewood-Paley